openlibhums/ojs-janeway/README.md

-# janeway
+# OJS-Janeway
-An OJS plugin for injesting data into Janeway
+An OJS plugin for exporting data for ingest into Janeway